mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio-Code.md

 Follow the instructions in [Basic tModLoader Modding Guide](Basic-tModLoader-Modding-Guide)

 # Open your Mod Source
-1. It is very important that you installed the C# Extension listed in [Prerequisites](#prerequisites)
+1. It is very important that you installed the C# Extension and .NET 6 SDK listed in [Prerequisites](#prerequisites)
 1. Open Visual Studio Code
 1. Click `Open Folder`.
 If you don't see it, click `File->Open Folder`.
 Navigate to `%UserProfile%\Documents\My Games\Terraria\ModLoader\Mod Sources\TutorialMod`, if you're on Windows, or Navigate to `~\Library\Application Support\Terraria\ModLoader\Mod Sources\TutorialMod`, if you're on Mac, and click `Select Folder`: [Example](https://i.imgur.com/lCaN4aP.png)
 1. You should now see various files available to edit.
 Open `TutorialMod.cs` and you should be able to start writing code.